Gary Sheffield: New York Yankees

-On December 19, 2003, after negotiations between Sheffield and George Steinbrenner, a contract was agreed upon with the New York Yankees worth $39 million over three years.
+On December 19, 2003, after negotiating with owner George Steinbrenner, Sheffield signed a $39 million, three-year contract with the New York Yankees.
 This deal included $13.5 million in deferred money and a $13 million team option for 2007.
 He joined a lineup that included Derek Jeter, Jason Giambi and the newly acquired Alex Rodriguez.
-In his first season with the Yankees, Sheffield started slowly, but finished the season with 36 home runs, 121 RBIs, and a .290 batting average, helping him finish second in the MVP voting behind Vladimir Guerrero.
-On July 27 Sheffield hit his 400th career home run off of Micheal Nakamura of the Toronto Blue Jays in the top of the 9th inning.
+In his first season with the Yankees, Sheffield started slowly but finished the season with 36 home runs, 121 RBIs, and a .290 batting average, finishing second in the MVP voting behind Vladimir Guerrero.
+On July 27, Sheffield hit his 400th career home run off of Micheal Nakamura of the Toronto Blue Jays.

 In his second season with the Yankees, he continued to play well, hitting another 34 home runs and driving in 123 runs.
+On April 14, 2005, a Red Sox fan leaned over the railing at Fenway Park and distracted Sheffield as he was going to field a ball hit by Jason Varitek.
+After Sheffield took a swing at the fan with his glove, he threw the ball back into the infield, and then got into a verbal altercation with the fan.
+Fan interference was not called, resulting in a game-tying RBI triple for Varitek.
+The fan, a long-time season ticket holder, was not ejected from Fenway Park, but he donated his remaining 2005 season tickets to charity in an effort to avoid any controversy for the remainder of the season.
+Sheffield was fined for the incident.
+Charges were dismissed against both the fan and Sheffield.

-Sheffield started the 2006 season on pace for a .300 batting average and 30 homers, before he collided with Shea Hillenbrand of the Toronto Blue Jays on April 29, 2006.
-He tried to play despite the injury, but ultimately needed wrist surgery.
+Sheffield started the 2006 season on pace for a .300 batting average and 30 homers before he collided with Shea Hillenbrand of the Toronto Blue Jays on April 29.
+Sheffield tried to play despite the injury, but ultimately needed wrist surgery.
 Sheffield did not return until late September.
 He had lost his right field job to Bobby Abreu, whom the Yankees had acquired in a trade deadline transaction.
 This forced Sheffield to play first base for the first time in his MLB career.
 At the end of the 2006 season, the Yankees picked up Sheffield's 2007 option and traded him to the Detroit Tigers.